NogginBops/nogginbops.github.io/README.md

 # [Block buster](https://globalgamejam.org/2019/games/block-buster)

-Block Buster was created in 48h during the 2019 Global Game Jam in a team of 9 people.
+Block Buster was created in 48h during the 2019 Global Game Jam in Unity with a team of 9 people.
+On this project I worked on the random generation of cities, day and night cycle (glowing windows at nighttime), and hooking up an adaptive soundtrack.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/yMX827OTp2c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>